brindilles/credit_default_prediction/README.md

 credit_default.ipynb contains data cleaning, pre-processing, modelling, graphs and results. <br>
   - NOTE: Cells containing cross-validation are converted to markdown format.
 The original outputs are often saved in the next cell under `best_params`. <br>

-model_comparison contains the final model results and graphs. <br>
+model_comparison.ipynb contains the final model results and graphs. <br>
-credit_default_presentation contains further written details on the project.
+credit_default_presentation.pdf contains further written details on the project.

 ## Context
 Create a classification algorithm to predict whether customers will default on their credit cards.